 Eye of the Sahara Facts

-- Between its extreme remoteness and its sheer size, no one noticed its uniqueness, even when passing through it.
+- Incredibly, this extraordinary geological feature was actually unknown to man until it was accidentally spotted from space.
+Between its extreme remoteness and its sheer size, no one noticed its uniqueness before, even when passing through it.

 Eye of the Sahara Physical Description

-Eye of the Sahara Mysterious Origins
+Eye of the Sahara Location, Structure, and Mysterious Origins

 The location where the mesmerizing Eye of the Sahara formed probably won’t surprise many people.
 That’s true since it lies in a region of the world already quite well known for its abundance of natural marvels.
 The site sits on what’s now the continent of Africa.

 What’s more, its location’s also extremely remote.
 This aided in its eluding discovery until modern times.
 It’s to be found in the western section of the country of Mauritania.
 This, as the common name clearly indicates, places it in the equally fascinating Sahara Desert.

 Situated in the northwestern section of that continent, it’s further located inside another remarkable place.
 That amazing feature itself remains known, especially locally, as the Adrar Plateau.
 In the country it appears in, this puts it in the western central portion.

 The Eye of the Sahara represents what scientists call an elliptical dome, albeit a highly eroded one.
 Several distinct layers of sedimentary rocks appear inside its walls.
 A wide variety of minerals are present, as well.
 These include limestone and quartz-rich sandstone.

 It’s widely believed by the majority of geologists to be the result of uplift.
 Evidence indicates that its creation began approximately 100 million years ago.
 Studies undertaken in the 1950’s and 1960’s, in the minds of most researchers, disproved the impact theory.